8% sign up conversion rate (2x higher than any other Think with Google content)

-I led design from concept through delivery of multiple phases of this product.
-Phase 1 is what currently exists online, while Phase 2 will launch next year.
-This site empowers users to enter any existing domain and: 1) see how their mobile site is performing, 2) benchmark their performance against their competitors, 3) calculate how much money they are leaving on the table, and 4) get specific fixes to improve their site speed.
-View the live Phase 1 design below:
+I led design from ideation through development.
+This site empowers users to enter any existing domain and see how their mobile site is performing, benchmark their performance against their competitors, calculate how much money they are leaving on the table, and get specific fixes to improve their site speed.

 Since the site is composed of tools that require a high amount of user interaction, a special focus was given to interaction design.
 To start, marketers can compare their site speed with their creators'.

 We also have a funding calculator to help estimate how much additional revenue they could make by improving their site speed.

 Due to the success of our MVP launch, Google partnered with our team at Beyond to spend another year further building out the product.
 I kicked off our new phase by conducting first of three total rounds of user testing.
 I spoke with 6 marketers and had them use our launched MVP to identify key opportunity areas, which were as followed:

 I introduced an overview section with a speed rating to let users know if their speed was fast, average, or slow based on Google’s mobile speed standards.

 On our first round of testing, only 2/6 users understood the Calculator tool (shown above) at a glance because there were too many inputs, and the purpose of the slider was unclear.
 Through two rounds of testing, I distilled the amount of inputs required and changed the slider UI to be a button tap baked into the descriptive sentence (shown below):